 In fiscal year 2005, the Company began capitalizing the costs of two real estate projects east of Santa Paula, California, for the development of 550 acres of land into residential units, commercial buildings, and civic facilities.
-During the three months ended January 31, 2013 and 2012, the Company capitalized \$811,000 and \$709,000, respectively, of costs related to these real estate projects, respectively.
-Additionally, in relation to these projects, the Company incurred net expenses of \$2,000 and 6,000 in the three months ended January 31, 2013 and 2012, respectively.
+During the three months ended January 31, 2014 and 2013, the Company capitalized \$643,000 and \$811,000, respectively, of costs related to these real estate projects, respectively.
+Additionally, in relation to these projects, the Company incurred net expenses of \$5,000 and \$2,000 in the three months ended January 31, 2014 and 2013, respectively.

-On August 24, 2010, the Company entered into an amendment (the "Amendment") to a Real Estate Advisory Management Consultant Agreement (the "Consultant Agreement") with Parkstone Companies, Inc. (the "Consultant") dated April 1, 2004, that includes provisions for the Consultant to earn a success fee (the "Success Fee") upon the annexation by the City of Santa Paula, California of East Area I. Under the terms of the Amendment, the Company agrees to pay the Success Fee, in cash or common stock at the discretion of the Company, in an amount equal to 4% of the incremental Property Value under a formula defined in the Amendment.
+On August 24, 2010, the Company entered into an amendment (the "Amendment") to a Real Estate Advisory Management Consultant Agreement (the "Consultant Agreement") with Parkstone Companies, Inc. (the "Consultant") dated April 1, 2004, that includes provisions for the Consultant to earn a success fee (the "Success Fee") upon the annexation by the City of Santa Paula, California of East Area I. Under the terms of the Amendment, the Company agrees to pay the Success Fee in an amount equal to 4% of the incremental Property Value under a formula defined in the Amendment.
 The Success Fee is due and payable 120 days following the earlier to occur of (a) the sale of all or any portion of East Area I, including any unrelated third party material investment in the property, (b) the determination of an appraised value of the East Area I or (c) the second anniversary of the property annexation (each a "Success Fee Event").
-In February 2013, East Area 1 was annexed into the City of Santa Paula.
-Annexation was required in order to re-zone the land for residential, commercial and light industrial development.
-As of January 31, 2013, the estimated amount of the Success Fee was zero.